buvis/docs/src/catalogue/heimdall.md

 ## Description

-An Application dashboard and launcher
+An Application dashboard and launcher.

 ## k8 at home search